cleac/knu-oop-module/Readme.md

 3. Which patterns would be used if another programming language would be used?

-        Strategy, AbstractFactory and (maybe)Builder would be used in static typed languages, like Java, C++ or C# for file interactions.
+        Strategy and (maybe)Builder would be used in static typed languages, like C++ for file i/o.

 ___

+The MIT License (MIT)
 Copyright (c) 2016 Alexander Nesterenko

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions: